ScottLogic/blog/_posts/2024-10-01-terraform-vs-cdk.md

 While you can argue that some of the line number difference could be down to the standard formatting I've used, there's no argument that CDK undeniably uses fewer characters (1633) than Terraform (4646)
 I can confirm that the Terraform example took me twice as long to configure than the CDK one.

 However this 'fill in the gaps' approach with CDK does come with its downsides.
-By making the resources deployed less explicit within the codebase, you potentially run into issues with budgeting, security, and even hitting the max resource quotas without even knowing that you were deploying said resource.
+By making the resources deployed less explicit within the codebase, you potentially run into issues with budgeting, security, monitoring, and even hitting the max resource quotas without even knowing that you were deploying said resource.

 An example of this from my recent upskilling project was hitting the maximum number of ElasticIPs for a region.
 Each environment had two private and two public subnets, with our EC2 instances in the private subnets connected to the ALB in the public subnets.